Words Matter: How Words Shape Thought, Influence Society, and Frame Reality

 In Words Matter, students gain the awareness, discipline, and courage to use language wisely, to recognize manipulation, and to defend truth with clarity and conviction — essential skills for scholars, citizens, and leaders alike.

-Session Details and Tuition
+Details and Tuition

 • For: High school students (Grades 9–12)